BlueBell-XA/FreeDi-auto_z_offset_upgrade/klipper_module/qidi_auto_z_offset/README.md

 #sample_retract_dist: 3.0
 #   Distance (mm) to retract between individual samples (when samples > 1).
 #   This is distinct from probe_hop.
+Minimum: 1.0
 #   Default: 3.0

 #samples_result: average